Ebaka716/designSystem/memory-bank/activeContext.md

 - **Learnings and project insights**

 ## Current Focus
-- Creating ButtonV4 (conversational variant).
+- Investigating and resolving the persistent `Module not found` error.
-- Cleaning up the testing page (`src/app/testing/page.tsx`).
+- Restoring the intended button example structure on the testing page.

 ## Recent Changes
 - Scaffolded `Row`, `Card`, `CardContentSection`, and `CardActionRow` components and documentation (V1, V2, V3 for each).